hyouteki/cop/nullchecks/README.md

-> `nullchecks`: this pass does not allow null pointer dereferences and would return an error if do so
+This pass does not allow null pointer dereferences and would return an error if do so

 ## Building the pass from scratch
 - Clone the repository https://github.com/Systems-IIITD/CSE601.git